Lymphomas are divided into two types - Hodgkin's lymphoma and non-Hodgkin's lymphomas. Hodgkin's lymphoma is sometimes called Hodgkin's disease.

 As an example, if you have Stage 2B, it means that you have two or more groups of lymph nodes affected; however, both are either above or below the diaphragm and you also have one or more of night sweats, fevers or weight loss.

 By finding out the stage of the lymphoma it helps doctors to advise on the best treatment options.
-See the separate leaflet called Staging and Grading Cancer for more detail.
+See the separate leaflet called Stages of Cancer for more detail.

 Hodgkin's lymphoma treatment